 Slow it down.

-As assumption that most people have when it comes to sex is that the faster it is, the better.
+The assumption most people hold about sex is that it’s faster if it happens quickly.
 It’s actually not the case at all.
-Sometimes slowing things down can make them more intense and focus all the pleasure in one area.
+Sometimes it’s possible to slow down and concentrate all your attention on one area.

-Use slow, circular motions or slow, full-tongue licks to stimulate your partner.
+To stimulate your partner, use slow, circular motions and slow, full-tongue strokes.
 You can play around with different motions and read your partner’s body language and ask them what they’re enjoying to adjust.

-FAQ: Do I need to clean my vagina before oral sex?
+FAQ: Do I need a clean vagina to have oral sex?

-Like stated previously, just make sure your hygiene is good.
-There is no need to do more than you would during a normal shower.
-There is no need to douche your vagina before engaging in oral sex.
-Douching can actually get rid of healthy bacteria that exist in your vagina.
+Just make sure you are clean.
+You don’t have to do anything more than you would in a regular shower.
+Do not douche your vagina prior to engaging in oral sexual sex.
+Douching can actually destroy healthy bacteria found in your vagina.

-There is also absolutely no reason to be self-conscious about the smell or taste of your vagina.
-It is perfectly normal to have a scent and pheromones actually play an exciting role in attraction and intimacy.
+It is not necessary to feel self-conscious about your vaginal smell.
+It’s perfectly normal to have a smell and pheromones play an important role in intimacy and attraction.

 Whether you’re trying the 69 position, giving or receiving oral sex, or looking for an oral sex stimulator to masturbate with, we hope you have a very tasty 69 Day!